Are you using your product photography on Etsy? Or you have a small business and need to showcase your offerings on your website?

 You can also correct your white balance in Lightroom.
 Take the eyedropper tool and click on an area in the image which appears neutral.

 This will adjust the colour temperature in the whole image.
-You can tweak it afterward if it’s not quite as you desire.
+You can tweak it afterwards if it’s not quite as you desire.

 It’s not as precise as the other options.
 It can work well for images that don’t have a lot of white in them, or are not shot on a white background.